macOS 26 Voice Transcription: Setup Guide for Developers (2026)

 Writing Slack messages and PRDs

 Slack threads, product specs, design docs, RFC comments — anything where you need to explain your thinking in more than a sentence or two.
-Speaking is 3-4x faster than typing for most people, and you tend to explain things more clearly when you talk through them versus typing.
+You tend to explain things more clearly when you talk through them versus type them.

 I'll often dictate a first pass, then spend 30 seconds cleaning it up.
 Still faster than typing from scratch.